Joan Miro’s Self Portrait I Research Paper

 Though this self-portrait displays the art confusion facing Miro due to the influences of cubinism, dada arts style and fauvism, it can be described as a masterpiece that integrates the true feelings and emotions Miro had before his work was influenced by Surrealism.

-To enhance the support of the identified thesis, such elements of analysis as line, shapes, forms, space, value, color and texture will be utilized together with such art principles as balance, contrast, movement, emphasis, proportion and unity.
+To enhance the support of the identified thesis, such elements of analysis as line, shapes, forms, space, value, color, and texture will be utilized together with such art principles as balance, contrast, movement, emphasis, proportion, and unity.

 Body

-Analysis of Historical facts
+Analysis of Historical Facts

 The painting’s original setting is both in his grandmother’s native village of Majorca and Barcelona.
-After finishing his schooling in the private school of Art of Francisco Galy, he continued to stay in Barcelona, but he travelled to Majorca to acquire his painting inspiration.
+After finishing his schooling in the private school of Art of Francisco Galy, he continued to stay in Barcelona, but he traveled to Majorca to acquire his painting inspiration.
 This original setting symbolizes the hostile period in which Miro initially became an artist.

-Though this original setting emphasized on the inheritance of “ism” from the 19th century that enhanced the liberation of painting from depicted recognizable subjects, Miro was being faced by the challenge of deciding what artistic style he would incorporate into his art work.
+Though this original setting emphasized on the inheritance of “ism” from the 19th century that enhanced the liberation of painting from depicted recognizable subjects, Miro was being faced by the challenge of deciding what artistic style he would incorporate into his artwork.

 This clearly indicates that the painting’s original setting enhanced the recognition of Miro’s feeling and emotions before the changing of his artistic style to surrealism.
 As per the historical functions, Miro utilized it to ascertain his political radicalism and rejection of the classicalism supported by The Noucentists that ruled the art scene in Barcelona.

 He felt that the Catalan artists should integrate western influences into their artistic style, as opposed to the selective judgment passed on by The Noucentists.
-Essentially, Miro utilized this painting to show that an artist can combine different artistic styles to form his own artist style He uses color symbolically like the fauvists and radically fragmented objects of cubinism in this portrait5.
+Essentially, Miro utilized this painting to show that an artist can combine different artistic styles to form his own artist style He uses color symbolically like the fauvists and radically fragmented objects of cubinism in this portrait.

-The painting’s patronage lies on Van Gough, Picasso and the various fauvist artists.
+The painting’s patronage lies on Van Gough, Picasso, and the various fauvist artists.
 This is because most of his earlier art was influenced by dada artistic style that encompassed a continuation of the Van Gough’s artistic style.
 Essentially, he incorporated cubinism in his art, an artistic style that can be attributed to George Braque and Pablo Picasso.
 Inherently, he incorporates the color symbolism of fauvism.

-Analysis of Work Content and subject matter
+Analysis of Work Content and Subject Matter

-This portrait’s content encompasses Joan Miro as the subject and painter of the self portrait6.
+This portrait’s content encompasses Joan Miro as the subject and painter of the self portrait.
 Though the painting encompasses a reflection of Miro’s self examination, its subject matter is political and artistic radicalism.
 The brown coat he wears in this painting symbolizes political and artistic radicalism.

 Under political radicalism, he believed that all people in Spain should be accorded with a chance to make their own political choices void of the politician’s influence.